 Various bank types provide short term finance to weavers’ societies and associations as follows:

-- Working capital of Apex or Primary or Regional weavers’ cooperative society is financed by District/ Central Cooperative Banks and State Cooperative Banks.
+- The working capital of Apex or Primary or Regional weavers’ cooperative society is financed by District/ Central Cooperative Banks and State Cooperative Banks.

-- Working capital of primary weavers’ cooperative society is financed by SCBs (Scheduled Commercial Banks).
+- The working capital of the primary weavers’ cooperative society is financed by SCBs (Scheduled Commercial Banks).

 - The working capital of State Handloom Development Corporation is financed by SCBs and State Cooperative Banks.